VCT NA – T1 forfeited against TSM

 Outside of the authorised tactical breaks, it is therefore strictly forbidden for players to communicate with their coach and vice versa.

-During the match between T1 and TSM, it turned out that T1's coach, David Denis aka dd8 did not respect this golden rule, as stated by Subroza, a TSM player, on his Twitter.
+During the match between T1 and TSM, it turned out that T1's coach, David Denis aka dd8 did not respect this golden rule, as stated by Subroza, a TSM player, on Twitter.
 While no specific information was released about the content of the message from the coach, Riot considered the incident a breach of the rules and decided to suspend the match.

 Due to this infringement, T1 could not qualify for the Phase 1 Challengers for the time being.
 No ban has been issued regarding participation in the second Qualifiers.
 The second qualification phase is the last chance for the team to join the Challengers, and at the same time possibly participate in the Masters 1.